Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > variable from a previous subtest) parseInt(ResultOfQuestion("s\_8" ) )
 > &lt; 10 (for connecting to a variable from the same subtest)

-For additional examples, please see Appendix 5 - Sample Skip Logic Commands.
+For additional examples, please see [Annex 5](#annex-5.-additional-examples-of-skip-logic-commands)

 ***Please Note:*** If you are having trouble configuring your skip logics but still wish to capture follow-up information, you might